Jia-Xiu/coalescence_project/README.md

 # Coalescence project
-Script used in the coalescence project at UNI JENA.
+Script used in the coalescence project at UNI JENA.\
-When the river meets the sea: bacterial community dynamics after coalescence Xiu Jia, Torsten Schubert, Rick Beeloo, Aristeidis Litos, Swapnil Doijad, Pim van Helvoort, Theodor Sperlea, Matthias Labrenz, and Bas E. Dutilh
+> When the river meets the sea: bacterial community dynamics after coalescence.
+> Xiu Jia, Torsten Schubert, Rick Beeloo, Aristeidis Litos, Swapnil Doijad, Pim van Helvoort, Theodor Sperlea, Matthias Labrenz, and Bas E. Dutilh

 ## Pipeline to analyze raw reads of full length 16S RNA gene
 We used the Nanopore FLO-MIN114 flowcell (SQK-LSK114 kit) sequenced the 16S library.